Falah-Jabar-Rahim/SVM-RSF-ML-Pipeline-for-Clinical-Data-Analysis/README.md

 # 3. SVM:

-fter preprocessing your dataset, you can train and evaluate the Support Vector Machine (SVM) classifier using the `SVM.py` script.
+After preprocessing your dataset, you can train and evaluate the Support Vector Machine (SVM) classifier using the `SVM.py` script.
 This script accepts several configurable parameters for tuning and experimentation.
 ```bash

 python SVM.py \